sankalpsingha/CurrencyMan/docs/dev.md

    - When visiting a website with a configured domain mapping, the extension will automatically use the specified currency for detection
    - No additional user action is required after setting up the mapping

+## Build System

+The extension uses webpack to build separate distributions for Chrome and Firefox:

+1. **Manifest Merging**: During the build process, the common manifest is merged with browser-specific manifests
+2. **Output Directories**:
+   - Chrome: `dist-chrome/`
+   - Firefox: `dist-firefox/`
+3. **Build Commands**:
+   - `npm run build:chrome`: Build for Chrome only
+   - `npm run build:firefox`: Build for Firefox only
+   - `npm run build:multi`: Build for both browsers
+4. **Watch Commands**:
+   - `npm run watch:chrome`: Watch for changes and rebuild for Chrome
+   - `npm run watch:firefox`: Watch for changes and rebuild for Firefox
+   - `npm run watch:multi`: Watch for changes and rebuild for both browsers

 ## Future Enhancements

 1. **Offline Mode**: Add support for working without an internet connection